namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

 ### 11/7/23
-- Hoping to take on the integration group testing story since we found a few minor bugs - 2120
+- Taking the integration group testing story since we found a few minor bugs - 2120

 ### 11/6/23
 - Added a fix to 2051 in the morning